renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/photon.md

 | [Dependency graph][dependency-graph] |     ✓     |

 ## SBOM
-Trivy detects packages that have been installed through package managers such as `tdnf` and `yum`.
+Vul detects packages that have been installed through package managers such as `tdnf` and `yum`.

 ## Vulnerability
 Photon OS offers its own security advisories, and these are utilized when scanning Photon OS for vulnerabilities.